 - V5.6H Main Board.
 This is physically the same board as the V4H that was used in the Antipodes CX, but its audio performance has benefited significantly from new ISM tuning.
 The V5.6H is used in the K50 and K40, and is the main reason why the K50 and K40 are our best sounding models.
 In terms of power, this board can upsample and transcode a CD resolution music file to DSD512 using Roon DSP, using a single cpu core.
 It has another 5 real cores to handle other functions at the same time as playback, making it very versatile, and giving it the headroom to run the Server Apps outstandingly well.

 - V5.2H Main Board.
 This is a new board with the new ISM tuning that has the same single core performance as the V5.6H board, but has fewer cores.
-If the playback solution is kept simple then this board gives you some of the performance of the V5.6H, but it cannot handle the range of concurrent activities with such ease and this will affect audio performance to a greater or lesser degree depending on what you ask it to do.
+This board is a 'first' - the first Antipodes board that is excellent for both server apps and player apps.
+The V5.2H board has two real cores and two virtual cores.
+If the playback solution is kept relatively simple then this board gives you a large part of the performance of the V5.6H, and can be run hard without any over-heating concerns, as long as it is in open air (not in a closed cupboard or cabinet).
 The V5.2H board is used in the K30 and the S40.

 - V5X Main Board.
 This is a new board with the new ISM tuning that is a little more powerful and better sounding than the V4X board used in the Antipodes EX.
 In terms of power, this board can upsample and transcode CD music files to DSD256 using Roon DSP, but requires Roon Parallelisation to be turned on to use all of its cores to achieve that.
 Like the V4X, the V5X performs well with server apps but excels with player apps like Roon Ready, Squeezelite, MPD and HQPlayer NAA.